 - Business interruption if trading is stalled or shut down

 - Reputation damage if data is stolen or a loss of clients

 - Cyber extortion where hackers claim money for the return of data or information

 - Notification expenses if the company needs to inform clients of a breach

 Third party cover is for your clients who make a claim against you for:

-- Compensation payments to customers for failure of of software systems and loss of third party data
+- Compensation payments to customers for failure of software systems and loss of third-party data

 A business of any size will rely on computers and IT systems to trade effectively and could experience a disruption in trading if system failures occur internally or from external sources.
 Other business policies may include an element of cyber insurance but with an average claim for a small business being around £65,000 extra cover may be needed to ensure the right amount of cover is in place.